deepanshs/mrsimulator/docs/user_guide/method/method.rst

 Notice that the weights of the transition pathways in the solid-echo method are half of those in the Hahn-echo method.
-This is because the :math:`\pi` pulse in the Hahn-echo method gives perfect transfer between the two transitions in the adjacent spectral events.
+This is because the :math:`\pi` pulse in the Hahn-echo method gives perfect transfer between the two transitions in the adjacent FreeEvent instances.
 In contrast, while the :math:`\pi/2` pulse in the solid-echo method prevents the undesired transition pathways with :math:`\Delta
 \text{d}_I = 0`, it also connects the selected transitions during the first spectral event to undesired transitions in the second spectral event, which are